Assess harm and acts of protection

 This is why it is essential that information is gathered not just from the family but also from domestic and family violence support services and our partners in police education and health to ensure that we have an accurate understanding of the perpetrator’s patterns of behaviour to make a rigorous and balanced assessment of safety.
 Be cautious when gathering information from the extended family, as fathers often use paternal family members to perpetrate violence towards mothers.

-Use the SDM safety assessment tool, paying attention to SDM safety assessment Immediate harm indicator 7:
+Use the SDM safety assessment, paying attention to Immediate harm indicator 7:

 Parent, adult household member or intimate partner (past or present) of the parent is violent or controlling toward an adult in the child’s household and poses a danger of serious physical or emotional harm to the child.

-The SDM manual provides detailed definitions and instructions for completing the safety assessment tool.
+The SDM Policy and procedures manual provides detailed definitions and instructions for completing the safety assessment.

 Related forms, templates and resourcesBack to top